Jailior/3dgraphicproject/README.md

 ****Current Capabilities:** rendering obj models through triangle mesh algorithms.

-**My objective:** to build a 3D graphics engine with color and texturing capabilities and develop my programming skillins in C++ along the way.
+**My objective:** to build a 3D graphics engine with color and texturing capabilities and develop my programming skill in C++ along the way.
 I hope to be able to use this project in the future to build 3D games.

 ## Update #1:
 **Wireframe Mountains Demo:**